Tony Rölke

-Tony Rölke (born 22 January 2003) is a German professional footballer who plays as an attacking midfielder for club Cambuur.
+Tony Rölke (born 22 January 2003) is a German professional footballer who plays as an attacking midfielder or striker.

 Club career

 Hertha BSC

 Born in Berlin, Rölke played youth football for FC Stern Marienfelde before joining the Hertha BSC academy in 2015.
 He progressed through the under-17 and under-19 sides and moved into Hertha BSC II in 2022, featuring in the Regionalliga Nordost.

 Rölke made his senior debut for Hertha's first team on 27 May 2023, coming on in the 71st minute in a 2–1 Bundesliga away win against VfL Wolfsburg on the final day of the season.
 He was also part of matchday squads during the subsequent 2.
 Bundesliga campaign and made an additional league appearance in 2023–24.

 Cambuur

 On 2 July 2024, Rölke joined Dutch Eerste Divisie side Cambuur on a free transfer, signing a two-year contract with an option for a further season.
 He made his league debut on 23 August 2024 in a 1–0 defeat away to TOP Oss.
 Rölke scored his first Cambuur goal on 17 December 2024 in the KNVB Cup, opening the scoring in a 4–1 defeat at RKC Waalwijk.
 He went on to establish himself in the first team during 2024–25.
 On 25 April 2025, Rölke scored his first league goals for Cambuur, netting a brace in a 2–1 home win over Vitesse.
 In the 2024–25 campaign he made 30 league appearances and scored seven goals, adding two KNVB Cup appearances with one goal.

+In the 2025–26 season Rölke moved between the starting eleven and the bench, and was at times deployed as a striker rather than in midfield.
+He told Omrop Fryslân that he was enjoying his football at the club and felt in good form.
+Cambuur won promotion to the Eredivisie at the end of the season.
+The club declined to take up the option on his contract, and Rölke left on its expiry.
+He scored 14 goals in 70 competitive appearances for the club.